On Modeling and Solving the Boltzmann Equation: Neutron Transport

-An interesting feature of BE is its applicability in different areas.
+An interesting aspect of BE is its applicability in different areas.
 Specific literature is usually found for each of these applications.
-Due to inherent features of the radiation interaction with the media there are differences on the nomenclature and quantities of interest for each case.
-Although the ADO-Nodal formulation was developed in the previous section we find interesting to stress particular aspects of the model and some issues we investigated in the context of the two-dimensional neutron transport equation.
+Due to inherent features of the radiation interaction with the media, there are differences on the nomenclature and quantities of interest for each case.
+While the ADO-Nodal formulation was developed in the previous sections in the context of radiative transfer applications, we find interesting to stress particular aspects of the model and some issues we investigated in the context of the two-dimensional neutron transport equation.

-We begin with the time-independent neutron transport equation which considers the distribution of the particles in non-multiplying homogeneous media, with one energy group, written as follows
+We begin with the time-independent neutron transport equation, which considers the distribution of the particles in non-multiplying homogeneous media, with one energy group, written as follows